dx7er/portfolio/data/blog/devnotes/pwn_deploy.md

 # Introduction

-This blog post will cover all the basics on how you can develop pwn challenges, what issues you might and how to overcome those issues and how to deploy the challenges that will listen on port and allow remote connections.
+This blog post will cover all the basics on how you can develop pwn challenges and how to deploy them using docker so that they will listen on port and allow remote connections.

 Same concept can be used to deploy any python (crypto/misc/jail escapes) challenges to remote.